jmuss07/Automated-Sign-Language/README.md

 #### The solution you picked, and why

-- How are we planning to actually solve the issues presentred (project modifications, smaller scale, etc)
+- How are we planning to actually solve the issues presented (project modifications, smaller scale, etc)
 - Why did we choose these solutiuons

 ### Design sketches/images captioned and very detailed